hyperionix/docs/content/guide/package-1.md

 <details>
   <summary>Windows Internals Reference</summary>
-In Windows a file can be deleted in multiple ways but all of them lead to one of the following functions: `ntdll!NtDeleteFile` or `ntdll!NtSetInformationFile` with `FILE_DISPOSITION_DELETE` flag (actually there are can be more ways but let's consider only these two for now).
-In most cases like removing a file from Windows Explorer the second option is used but we also intercept ntdll!NtDeleteFile to cover all cases.
+In Windows a file can be deleted in multiple ways but all of them lead to one of the following functions: `ntdll!NtDeleteFile` or `ntdll!NtSetInformationFile` with `FILE_DISPOSITION_DELETE` flag (actually there can be more ways but let's consider only these two for now).
+In most cases, e.g. removing a file from Windows Explorer, the second option is used but we also intercept ntdll!NtDeleteFile to cover all cases.
 </details>

-In the [next](package-2) step we will improve the Probe and add feature to block target function execution.
+In the [next](package-2) step we will improve the Probe and add a feature to block the target function execution.